sauraviitj/Room_Booking_Chatbot/README.md

-# 🏡 Forkatil House Chatbot — Room Booking Assistant
+# 🏡 Forktail House Chatbot — Room Booking Assistant

-Welcome to the official repository for the **Forkatil House Chatbot** — an intelligent conversational assistant that helps guests explore and book rooms at the beautiful **Forkatil House**, a cozy homestay nestled in the hills of **Lava, India**.
+Welcome to the official repository for the **Forktail House Chatbot** — an intelligent conversational assistant that helps guests explore and book rooms at the beautiful **Forktail House**, a cozy homestay nestled in the hills of **Lava, India**.

 ---